SAP-samples/teched2021-ANA360/exercises/ex1/README.md

 # Exercise 1 - Import from the Analytics Content Network

-In this exercise, we will create...
+In this exercise, you will learn how to import the business content SAP Human Experience Management (HXM) Workforce Planning from the content network.
+You will also get to know the objects which are part of the content package.

 ## Description

-After completing these steps you will have created...
+Follow the step-by-step instructions to complete the exercise.

 1. In the main menu, navigate to **Content Network**.
 <br>![](/exercises/ex1/images/01_0001.png)